 Migraine or more specifically the tendency to have migraine events (whether headache or dizziness or other symptoms) can not be cured.
 This tendency is probably genetically determined.
-At different time in a patient’s life this predisposition may be more prominent and also behave differently.
-For example younger patients tend to have more intense headaches while older patient may have more dizziness.
+At different times in a patient’s life, this predisposition may be more prominent and also behave differently.
+For example, younger patients tend to have more intense headaches while older patients may have more dizziness.
 Migraine has to be managed with a combination of methods.
-Generally migraine is managed by either preventative or abortive treatment.
-Preventative measure aim to, as the same suggest, prevent migraine before it starts.
+Generally, migraine is managed by either preventative or abortive treatment.
+Preventative measures aim to, as the name suggests, prevent migraine before it starts.
 Abortive treatments aim to manage the migraine after the migraine episode has started.
-In some patient the symptoms become very frequent and in these cases preventative treatments are appropriate.
+In some patients, the symptoms become very frequent and in these cases preventative treatments are appropriate.

 Typical migraine headaches can respond to the “usual” treatments e.g. paracetamol and/or ibuprofen particularly if taken early at the time of the onset of headache.
-These medication are labelled as abortive.
+These medications are labeled as abortive.
 Often the patient has to lie in a quiet dark room and rest for a few hours.
-Some patient benefit from special abortive drugs such as triptans.
+Some patients benefit from special abortive drugs such as triptans.
 Codeine and caffeine are also used but can cause rebound headaches/symptoms if taken regularly and hence are not recommended for regular use.
 The aim is to abort or stop the migraine pain.
-Other symptoms which may occur at other times when no headache is present such as dizziness may fail to respond to the abortive medications usually used for migraine headache such as paracetamol, ibuprofen and triptans.
-Therefore preventative measures are the mainstay of treatment for these migraine associated problems including dizziness.
-There include prophylactic medications (i.e. preventative medications.)
+Other symptoms which may occur at other times when no headache is present such as dizziness may fail to respond to the abortive medications usually used for migraine headaches such as paracetamol, ibuprofen, and triptans.
+Therefore preventative measures are the mainstay of treatment for these migraine-associated problems including dizziness.
+These include prophylactic medications (i.e. preventative medications.)

 During an attack of dizziness Buccastem (Prochlorperazine) can be used (for further information on this medication click here).
 This has to be prescribed by a doctor.
 The tablet is placed under the lip/gum and is absorbed without swallowing.
 It reduces nausea although it may not stop the attack.

-Certain factors can reduced the threshold for migraine symptoms. i.e. certain things make the migraine more likely.
+Certain factors can reduce the threshold for migraine symptoms. i.e. certain things make the migraine more likely.
 These “trigger” factors include psychological/physical stress, hormone levels (e.g. menstrual cycle in women), lack of sleep, hunger, thirst, dietary factory (particularly lack of caffeine).
-This is not an exhaustive list and in some patient rather strange things may act as triggers e.g. strawberries or citrus fruit.
-Lifestyle measure aim to deals with these factors.
+This is not an exhaustive list and in some patient, rather strange things may act as triggers e.g. strawberries or citrus fruit.
+Lifestyle measures aim to deal with these factors.

-Certain dietary supplement or medication are also able to modify how likely one is to develop a migraine symptom.
+Certain dietary supplements or medications are also able to modify how likely one is to develop a migraine symptom.

-The factors which can be modified by the patient include lifestyle measure and exercise.
+The factors which can be modified by the patient include lifestyle measures and exercise.

 Lifestyle measures which help improve migraine are varied.
 These essentially involve avoiding triggers.
 One of the commonest triggers is stress.
 This can be related to unusual work or family factors which may be temporary.
-Sometimes however problems may persist.
-If possible patients should try to take a 5 minute break every 2 hours while at work.
-Try to spend the 5 minutes walking.
+Sometimes, however, problems may persist.
+If possible patients should try to take a 5-minute break every 2 hours while at work.
+Try to spend 5 minutes walking.
 Use a portable shiatsu machine to massage your neck.
 Pay attention to your posture, especially your neck while at work.

 Codeine or codeine type of drugs can, if taken regularly over a prolonged period of time, cause a mild addiction which can lead to chronic migraine.
-It is advised that codeine or codeine type drugs are stopped completely.
-This may initially cause a deterioration in your symptoms but eventually there will be an improvement.
+It is advised that codeine or codeine type drugs be stopped completely.
+This may initially cause a deterioration in your symptoms but eventually, there will be an improvement.

 Other possible approaches include relaxation and meditation.
-There are many websites, book and specialist who can help with this (e.g. the book: Full Catastrophe Living, Revised Edition: How to cope with stress, pain and illness using mindfulness meditation).
-The aim with these is learn relaxation and reduce adverse reaction to stress.
-A course on Mindful based stress reduction are available here.
+There are many websites, books, and specialists who can help with this (e.g. the book: Full Catastrophe Living, Revised Edition: How to cope with stress, pain, and illness using mindfulness meditation).
+The aim of these is to learn relaxation and reduce adverse reactions to stress.
+A course on Mindful based stress reduction is available here.

 Understanding your condition and/or psychological approach is also of benefit.
-The book “The Pain Survival Guide” by Dr D Turk is a book mainly aimed at patient with chronic pain but many of the ideas and approaches can also be used to help with other symptoms of migraine including dizziness.
+The book “The Pain Survival Guide” by Dr. D Turk is a book mainly aimed at patients with chronic pain but many of the ideas and approaches can also be used to help with other symptoms of migraine including dizziness.
 A copy of the book is available here.

-If you plan to carry out a unusual physical activity which will be quite physical and/or stressful you may opt to take some ibuprofen (assuming you do not have any contraindications to taking this medication such as gastric problems or severe asthma) before undertaking this activity.
+If you plan to carry out an unusual physical activity that will be quite physical and/or stressful you may opt to take some ibuprofen (assuming you do not have any contraindications to taking this medication such as gastric problems or severe asthma) before undertaking this activity.
 Ibuprofen can be purchased over-the-counter.
 This can’t be done too regularly as Ibuprofen can cause inflammation/damage to the lining of your stomach if taken too often but it can be helpful on the odd occasion.
-It may help prevent triggering of the migraine process.
+It may help prevent the triggering of the migraine process.

 Specific balance exercises can be found here.

-Magnesium has been show in some trials to reduce recurrence of migraine.
+Magnesium has been shown in some trials to reduce the recurrence of migraine.

-Natural sources of magnesium include: unrefined whole grains, spinach, nuts, legumes and white potato.
+Natural sources of magnesium include unrefined whole grains, spinach, nuts, legumes, and white potato.
 Some of these however can act as a migraine trigger in some patients.
-Alternatively magnesium supplements can be obtained from supermarkets or online (e,g, Amazon).
+Alternatively, magnesium supplements can be obtained from supermarkets or online (e,g, Amazon).
 The usual dose is 400 mg once daily.
 Magnesium Glycinate is well tolerated.
-The magnesium needs to be taken for 1 months before any change would be noted.
-Side effect can include diarrhoea.
-If this happens you may opt to reduce the dose, take calcium supplements which could counteract the diarrhea or stop the Magnesium.
-Magnesium can interfere with absorption of a medication called Gabapentin.
-Magnesium and Gabapentin must be taken at a different time during the day.
+The magnesium needs to be taken for 1 month before any change would be noted.
+Side effects can include diarrhea.
+If this happens you may opt to reduce the dose, take calcium supplements that could counteract diarrhea or stop the Magnesium.
+Magnesium can interfere with the absorption of a medication called Gabapentin.
+Magnesium and Gabapentin must be taken at different times during the day.
 If you have kidney/renal failure then the Magnesium dose may build in the body can cause potentially serious problems.
 Do not take magnesium if you have renal/kidney failure.
 For further information click here.

 Co-enzyme Q10 has also been shown to be of some benefit in some patients with Migraine.
 The usual dose is 100 mg 3 times a day.
-There are no common serious side-effects.
-Rare side effect include loss of appetite, nausea and diarrhoea.
-Co-enzyme Q10 may interfere with some medications including: Warfarin, anisindione and dicumoral.
-If you are any o fate medication you must discuss this with you GP before taking Co-enzymw Q10.
+There are no common serious side effects.
+Rare side effects include loss of appetite, nausea, and diarrhea.
+Co-enzyme Q10 may interfere with some medications including Warfarin, anisindione, and dicumarol.
+If you are on any of these medications you must discuss this with your GP before taking Co-enzyme Q10.
 As with magnesium patients may need to take Co-enzyme Q10 for 3 months before they notice any effect.
 For further information click here.

-Riboflavin (also know as Vitamine B2) has been used for treatment of migraine.
+Riboflavin (also known as Vitamine B2) has been used for the treatment of migraine.
 The dose has to be quite high i.e. 400mg/day.
-The normal requirements being 1.3 mg per day in an adult male.
+The normal requirement is 1.3 mg per day in an adult male.
 It can make the urine yellow/orange.
 Side effects are rare.
-These include include diarrhoea and passing large amount so urine.
+These include diarrhea and passing large amounts of urine.
 For further information click here.

-Polyunsaturated omega 3 fatty acids (OPFAϖ-3) has been show in some trial to be useful for prophylaxis of migraine attacks.
+Polyunsaturated omega 3 fatty acids (OPFAϖ-3) have been shown in some trials to be useful for prophylaxis of migraine attacks.

-Palmitoylethanolamide (PEA) has been show in trials to help reduce pain caused by nerve entrapment (e.g. sciatica).
+Palmitoylethanolamide (PEA) has been shown in trials to help reduce pain caused by nerve entrapment (e.g. sciatica).

 Butterbur / Petastites.
-Butterbur is plant.
+Butterbur is a plant.
 It contains various chemicals.
 Some of these chemicals can help prevent migraine.
-These include: petasine and isopetasine.
+These include petasine and isopetasine.
 The plant also contains very dangerous toxins (pyrrolizidine alkaloids) which can damage the liver.

 At present, in view of this safety concern, preparations of Butterbur may not be safe.